 Where to stay around Salzburg

 While budget options on the outskirts may seem tempting, they often lack the convenience and proximity to the city center that makes exploring the city so easy.
 That’s why I’ve excluded hotels on the outskirts in this guide.
-However, for those looking for a more secluded and authentic experience, these hotels outside Salzburg offer a chance to immerse yourself in natural beauty while still being within a short distance from the center, typically no more than 30 minutes by car or public transport.
+However, for those looking for a more secluded and authentic experience, hotels outside Salzburg offer a chance to immerse yourself in natural beauty while still being within a short distance from the center, typically no more than 30 minutes by car or public transport.

 If you wish to stay in even more of a fairytale setting, you might want to look into hotels in the Salzkammergut Lake District, but that’s where my hotel expertise ends.
 I have yet to discover the best hotels in the Lake District, but I will add them to this guide once I get the chance to explore more.
 For now, you might want to check this guide on the Salzkammergut Lake District to get the hang of the area, one of the best day trip destinations from Salzburg.